-“As a result of my family’s decision, I’m announcing my retirement from public life at the end of my current term, and will not be a candidate for reelection as mayor in the city of Tamarac.”
+“As a result of my family’s decision, I’m announcing my retirement from public life at the end of my current term and will not be a candidate for reelection as mayor in the city of Tamarac.”

-Dressler served as a city commissioner since 2006 and was appointed mayor in 2014 after then Vice Mayor Michelle Gomez passed over the position to him.
+Dressler served as a city commissioner since 2006 and was appointed mayor in 2014 after then-Vice Mayor Michelle Gomez passed over the position to him.
 He was then elected later that year.

 “I’ve been honored to have been elected several times by the wonderful people of Tamarac, my last years as mayor.
 I am proud of the role I have played working with the residents, community groups, professional staff, and employees of this city government,” said Dressler.

 This opens the door for an open seat on November 6.
 According to city spokeswoman Elise Boston, two people had already filed before the announcement: Gerald Heller and Elvin Villalobos.
-Vice Mayor Michelle Gomez just announced that she will be running.
+Vice Mayor Michelle Gomez just announced that she would be running.

 Gerald Heller, who announced his candidacy for mayor last year, was surprised at the news.
 “My Lord, is that right?
 Said Heller.
 “You know, it’s not surprising to me.
-I’m not shocked, I’m not surprised.
+I’m not shocked.
+I’m not surprised.
 I didn’t anticipate it, but I think it’s good news.”

-Villalobos believes in fiscal responsibility and said that he wants to rescind the $700 car allowance, and as mayor he would forgo his own car allowance.
+Villalobos believes in fiscal responsibility and said that he wants to rescind the $700 car allowance, and as mayor, he would forgo his own car allowance.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.